You are here

 This is your resource for up-to-date information on what’s happening in the Florida Legislature as well as local municipalities relating to ad valorem taxation and exemptions and how it may impact property owners in Pinellas County.

-HB7017 "Annual Adjustment to Homestead Exemption Value" Florida Amendment 5, will be on the ballot November 5, 2024.
-The amendment will adjust the second homestead tax exemption ($25,000 exemption) on the assessed value of homesteaded property between $50,000 and $75,000.
-If passed by a 60% vote or more, this $25,000 in value will be adjusted upwards based on the Consumer Price Index (CPI), which is an inflationary index.
+HB7017 "Annual Adjustment to Homestead Exemption Value" Florida Amendment 5.
+The amendment will adjust the second homestead property tax exemption ($25,000 exemption) on the assessed value of homesteaded property between $50,000 and $75,000.
+This $25,000 in value will be adjusted upwards based on the Consumer Price Index (CPI), which is an inflationary index.
 The adjustment to the exemption can only be positive, will never go below $25,000, and does not apply to school millages.
-If passed, the exemption will be effective starting in the 2025 tax year, if the Consumer Price Index is positive, and will reflect on the 2025 TRIM Notices mailed in August.
-If Amendment 5 does not pass, then the second $25,000 between the assessed value of $50,000 and $75,000 will remain unchanged.
+Assessed Value of the home must equal or exceed $75,000 in order to receive full amount of the second homestead exemption.

 Filed for 2024 – Disclosure of Ad Valorem Taxes (Tax Estimator Bill)